Dynamic Ranking with the BTL Model: A Nearest Neighbor based Rank Centrality Method: Main results

 \subsection{$\ell_\infty$ error bound}

 We now discuss our results for bounding the $\ell_{\infty}$ error $\norm{\piest - \pistar}_\infty$ at any given time $t$.
 Such bounds are particularly desirable in the context of ranking as they lead to guarantees for recovering the ranks of the items.
 We will assume that all the comparison graphs (at each $t' \in \calT$) are Erdös-Renyi graphs.
-The following theorem is the $\ell_{\infty}$ counterpart of Theorem \ref{thm:l2_gnp}, its proof is outlined in Section \ref{sec:analysis_linf}. \begin{theorem} Under the notation and assumptions of Theorem \ref{thm:l2_gnp}, there exists a constant $\tilde{C_3} \geq 1$ such that if additionally
+The following theorem is the $\ell_{\infty}$ counterpart of Theorem \ref{thm:l2_gnp}, the proofs of results in this section are outlined in Section \ref{sec:analysis_linf}. \begin{theorem} Under the notation and assumptions of Theorem \ref{thm:l2_gnp}, there exists a constant $\tilde{C_3} \geq 1$ such that if additionally

 then there exist constants $\tilde{C_4},\tilde{C_5},\tilde{C_6} \geq 1$ such that with probability at least $1 - O(n^{-9})$,